sandbornm/HardenDocker/README.md

 ### Why should I care?
 Docker is useful because it allows developers to create applications and package them in lightweight and independent containers that can run almost anywhere.
 The next thing to understand about Docker images is how they interact with the host machine: what can the Docker image access on the host machine?
 What can the host machine access on the Docker image?
 How do these things change when the **image** becomes a **container**?

-## How does the host machine interact with your Docker container?
+## How do Docker images interact with the host?

 ### A Linux aside
 To understand how these interactions take place we will first unpack a few essential concepts that make *containerization* possible: